Beatty solutions of almost Golomb functional equations: The general equation

+We now prove Theorem~\ref{thm:universal}.
+The non-square case is the equation $a(S(n))=n$ for all $n\ge r$.
+The perfect-square cases are deferred to Section~\ref{ssec:squares}.

-The proof occupies Sections~\ref{ssec:discretisation} through~\ref{ssec:squares}.
-It proceeds in three steps.
-Section~\ref{ssec:discretisation} reduces the identity $a(S(n))=n$ to a uniform bound on the sawtooth function $\Phi$ (Proposition~\ref{prop:reduction}).
-Sections~\ref{ssec:counting}--\ref{ssec:parity} reduce that bound to a counting inequality on fractional parts of multiples of~$c$, and close the inequality by a parity argument on $t=r-\fl{\sqrt{r}}^{2}$.
+The proof occupies Sections~\ref{ssec:discretization} through~\ref{ssec:squares}.
+Section~\ref{ssec:discretization} reduces the equation $a(S(n))=n$ to a uniform bound on the sawtooth function $\Phi$ (Proposition~\ref{prop:reduction}).
+Section~\ref{ssec:walk} rewrites that bound as the oscillation of a palindromic walk~$P$, recording the equation $\Omega_{r}=1+\operatorname{osc}P$ for $\Omega_{r}=\sup\Phi-\inf\Phi$.
+Section~\ref{ssec:blocks} reduces the walk to a second, shorter walk of the same type, and bounds the oscillation for the boundary families $t\in\{1,2,2s{-}1,2s\}$ and, for $s\ge 74$, for the middle range $3\le t\le 2s-2$.
+A finite exact computation covers the remaining values of~$r$.
+Section~\ref{ssec:completion} assembles these bounds into $\Omega_{r}\le\sqrt{r}$.
 Section~\ref{ssec:squares} treats the perfect-square cases separately via Hermite's identity.